ShafwanCLW/Car-Show/README.md

+Articulated Car Model Animation Project

-This project, part of a computer graphics assignment, focuses on animating an articulated or hierarchical model in its natural setting.
+This project, as part of a computer graphics assignment, showcases the animation of an articulated car model in a simulated environment.
+Our focus was on creating a detailed and realistically articulated car, demonstrating natural movements and relationships between its parts.
+This project exemplifies advanced techniques in computer graphics programming, including the use of hierarchical models and transformation operations.
-An articulated model is comprised of interconnected parts, each moving in synchronization under constraints to mimic real-world motion.
-Our chosen model demonstrates complex movements and relationships between its components, showcasing advanced programming techniques in computer graphics.

-Key Features :
+Key Features
-Hierarchical Model: We selected a detailed articulated model (e.g., robotic arm, planetary system) with natural and interconnected movements of its parts.
+Articulated Car Model: A complex, articulated car model with interconnected parts that move synchronously, mimicking real-world car dynamics.
-Transformation Techniques: Utilized advanced transformation operations like scaling, translation, and rotation to simulate realistic motion.
+Advanced Transformation Techniques: Employed scaling, translation, and rotation operations to simulate the car's realistic movements.
-Synchronization: Seamlessly synchronized the movement of each part using PushMatrix and PopMatrix functions, ensuring a cohesive and natural animation.
+Synchronization and Interactivity: Integrated PushMatrix and PopMatrix functions for seamless synchronization of movements.
+Implemented interactive controls for users to manipulate model parameters like rotation angles and movement directions.
-Lighting and Materials: Enhanced the model's appearance with lighting effects and material properties, offering interactive options to modify these settings.
+Enhanced Visuals: Utilized lighting effects and material properties to enhance the model's appearance, with interactive options for users to modify these settings.
-Interactive Control: Implemented interactive controls using keyboard and mouse inputs to manipulate various parameters of the model, such as angles of rotation and movement directions.
+Contextual Environment: Added surrounding objects like a floating grid, ground, and rings to create a compelling and contextual scene for the car model.